Talk Therapy Focused on Your Needs

 It is best to contact your insurance company before your first session to understand your benefits.
 The Customer Service number is generally located on the back of your card.
 Please obtain the following information:

 - If you have a deductible, find out how much it is and how much has been satisfied to date

 - Number of sessions covered and time frame for coverage

 - If you will be seeking couples counseling please ask your insurance provider if you have this benefit.

 - If you are seeking online therapy, please ask if that is a covered benefit.
-Please note that while we do accept BCBS, many of their plans only allow online sessions with MDLIve, and we are not on the MDLive panel.

 You are responsible for all fees or services not covered or reimbursed by your insurance company, including but not limited to deductibles, co-payments, missed appointments, late cancellations, correspondence/reports, and court testimony.
 Please see your therapist’s informed consent for specifics regarding this issue.